Find Trade Colleges

 After completing their Undergraduate Certificate, precision metal working graduates from WCTC carry an average student debt load of $10,709.

-Stautzenberger College - Rockford Career College ranked #16 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.
-Stautzenberger College - Rockford Career College is a small private for-profit school located in the midsize city of Rockford.
+With a ranking of #16, Stautzenberger College - Rockford Career College did quite well on this year’s most popular schools for precision metal working students working on their undergraduate certificate.
+Stautzenberger College - Rockford Career College is a small private for-profit school located in the city of Rockford.

 Women make up 11% of the precision metal working majors at the school.